mlnrt/pexip-logs-in-aws/README.md

 ## What the template does NOT include?
 The CloudFormation template does not include:
-  - the provisioning of an EC2 instance to host the Syslog server
+  - the provisioning of an EC2 instance to host the Syslog server.
-  - configure the Syslog server with the CloudWatch Logs agent.
-See AWS documentations
+  - configure the Syslog server with the CloudWatch Logs Agent.
+See the details below.
+  - create all the Glue tables and partitions for all the types of logs.
+A Lambda function "Pexip_Logs_Create_Glue_Tables" is provided for that, and will have to be run manually with an empty test event "{}" and the environment parameter "CREATE_OR_UPDATE_TABLES_PARTITIONS_AT_THE_SAME_TIME" set to "True".

+# Some technical information

+## Configuration of the CloudWatch Logs Agent
+You will have to deploy your EC2 Syslog server yourself and install the CloudWatch Logs Agent yourself.
+SeeAWS documentations
   - to install the Agent on a Linux EC2 instance: https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/QuickStartEC2Instance.html
   - to configure the Agent: https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AgentReference.html
-  - create all the Glue tables and partitions for all the types of logs.
-A Lambda function "Pexip_Logs_Create_Glue_Tables" is provided for that, and will have to be run manually with an empty test event "{}" and the environment parameter "CREATE_OR_UPDATE_TABLES_PARTITIONS_AT_THE_SAME_TIME" set to "True"

-# Some technical information
+In the code folder, I provide the awslogs.conf file I am using on my Syslog server.
+  - IMPORTANT: do not change the names of the CloudWatch Logs' log stream or log groups otherwise the IAM Policies and Roles created by the CloudFormation template won't give access to the correct log groups and the Lambda function wrangling the logs won't get subscribed to the correct log group
+  - If you are not interested in processing the Pexip Infinity "audit" logs and haven't configured the Pexip Infinity server to send the audit logs to this Syslog server, remove the "Pexip_Management_Server_Audit_Logs" and "Pexip_Conference_Server_Audit_Logs" configuration
+  - Adjust parameters like the buffer_duration based on your environment and the amount of logs it generates (see the section below "I am missing logs in CloudWatch Logs...").

 ## Lambda Functions logs
 All the provided Lambda functions output their own logs into their own CloudWatch Logs' log group in the format "/aws/lambda/function-name" (e.g. "/aws/lambda/Pexip_Logs_Wrangling") for debugging purposes.
 For each function there is an environment variable called "DEBUGGING_LOG_LEVEL" which you can use to control the level of logs the function will output to CloudWatch Logs: